 All expenses for Onboard Outreach Program participants, such as travel to and from the ports of call, and a stipend, are paid by USSSP.
-The selected individual(s) will also be flown to a three-day training session prior to their expedition.
-Non-US applicants will be directed to their country’s IODP Program Member Office but are still encouraged to apply.
+The selected individual(s) will also participate in a three-day training session prior to their expedition.
+If possible, this will be held face-to-face, and participant travel will be covered.

 1. Application Form: The online application requests basic information about the applicant, including specific interest in an expedition.

-5. Proposal: The one-page proposal should describe projects that you would like to carry out while sailing on an expedition and post-expedition activities.
+4. Proposal: The one-page proposal should describe projects aligned to the goals of the Onboard Outreach Program that you would like to carry out while sailing on an expedition and post-expedition activities.

 8. Demographic Information Form

 Typically, Onboard Outreach Program applications are reviewed for multiple expeditions at the same time; applicants are asked to state their expedition preferences on the application form.
-Applications are initially evaluated by USSSP staff and then forwarded to a review committee consisting of a JOIDES Resolution Science Operator (JRSO) Expedition Project Manager, expedition Co-Chief scientist, USSSP staff and at least one member of either the Staffing or Education and Outreach Subcommittee of the U.S. Advisory Committee for Scientific Ocean Drilling (USAC).
+Applications are initially evaluated by USSSP staff and the Education and Outreach Subcommittee of the U.S. Advisory Committee for Scientific Ocean Drilling (USAC).
+Rankings are then forwarded to the JOIDES Resolution Science Operator (JRSO) Expedition Project Manager and expedition Co-Chief scientists.
 The applications are reviewed and discussed via conference call.
 Selection criteria are discussed and may vary from expedition to expedition depending on program needs.
-Two to three leading candidates for each expedition are then interviewed by the review committee via Skype or Zoom.
+Two to three leading candidates for each expedition are then interviewed by the review committee via Zoom.

-The final selection of the Onboard Outreach Officer for each expedition is made by USSSP, and the invitation is issued by the JRSO.
+The final selection of the Onboard Outreach Officer for each expedition is made by JRSO in consultation with USSSP and the Co-Chief scientists.
+Invitations are issued by the JRSO.

 A list of previous program participants and their activities can be found on the JOIDES Resolution website.